All Episodes

 Everything's for the children, but this bombed out big time.

-Let's go to presidential politics here for just a second in the uh the Hill newspaper today.
+Let's go to presidential politics here for just a second.

-There's a story by Bob Kusack in which Mrs. Clinton is saying she has 35 years of experience.
+In the Hill newspaper today, there's a story by Bob Kusak in which Mrs. Clinton is saying she has 35 years of experience.

-You know, she's being hit pretty hard by Barack Obama, who's fading away, by the way, big time.
+You know, she's being hit pretty hard by Barack Obama, who's fading away, by the way, big time, and the Brick girl.

 What experience does she have?

-Um it's getting a little rough out there, so Mrs. Clinton feels a need to come forth and suggest that she has a lot of experience in a concerted effort to deflect these attacks on her credentials.
+So Mrs. Clinton feels a need to come forth and suggest that she has a lot of experience.

 Even her Democrat rivals prefer to assail her electability rather than her experience.